 History of the Lifetime Achievement Award.

-Since the occasion of the XIX IMPC in San Francisco 1995, IMPC has honoured an eminent personality with a Lifetime Achievement Award at each Congress.
+Since the XIX IMPC in San Francisco 1995, IMPC has honoured an eminent personality with a Lifetime Achievement Award at each Congress.